Great Northern and Great Eastern Joint Railway: Signal boxes

 The signal boxes between Doncaster and Lincoln were built to a Great Northern design.

 These are some pictures of signalboxes built on the 1882 section of line between Spalding and Lincoln which were built to a Great Eastern design.

 Network Rail resignalled the line in 2013–14 and this saw the old signal boxes and semaphore signalling removed.
 The line is now controlled from Lincoln Signalling Control Centre.

-Motive power
+Rolling stock

 Pre-grouping

 During the First World War, six former Railway Operating Division (built for military use in wartime overseas) 2-8-0 locomotives were allocated to Pyewipe Junction engine shed for work on the Joint Line and a further nine at Doncaster.

 LNER

 In 1923 the following locomotive classes were allocated to the Great Eastern sheds at Doncaster, Pyewipe Junction and March.
 It can be assumed most of these locomotives other than Great Northern 4-6-2 and 4-4-2 classes worked over the line.
 These would have been more typically employed on the East Coast Main Line but may have occasionally worked the Joint Line.